vippsas/vipps-developers/partners.md

 9. Vipps adds the partner to vipps.no, including the signup forms for merchants.
 10. The partner add its merchant to their solution.
 11. The partner goes live 🎉

+# Flow to go live for new merchants

+1. The merchant signs up for [Vipps på Nett](https://www.vipps.no/produkter-og-tjenester/bedrift/ta-betalt-paa-nett/ta-betalt-paa-nett/) and selects the partner in the form.
+2. Vipps completes customer control (KYC, PEP, AML, etc).
+3. Hmmm?

 ## Questions?